 Quick answer: Before is best.

-In reality it really is up to you and your decorators.
+In reality, it really is up to you and your decorators.
 We would recommend getting the decorating completed before the sanding process starts.
 The truth is that we usually take much more care of the decorators’ work and are much cleaner (much less dust believe it or not) than they do of our floors.
-It is much easier to remove little sanding dust from a freshly painted wall, as long as it is completely dry, than it is to remove paint from freshly finished wooden floors.
-Whilst we endeavor to take every effort to be careful there may be some slight scuffing or coating residue to the skirting boards which is largely unavoidable as we sand and finish right up to the edge, the skirting may need to be touched up afterwards.
+It is much easier to remove little sanding dust from a freshly painted wall, as long as it is completely dry than it is to remove paint from freshly finished wooden floors.
+Whilst we endeavor to take every effort to be careful there may be some slight scuffing or coating residue to the skirting boards which is largely unavoidable as we sand and finish right up to the edge, the skirting may need to be touched up afterward.

 Do I have to clear the room before you arrive?